Brampton Village Pharmacy

 Why Barnsley's heart health picture is concerning

 Barnsley has cardiovascular disease mortality rates significantly above the England average.
-According to NHS data from the South Yorkshire ICB, premature death from heart disease and stroke in parts of Barnsley is more than 40% higher than the national average.
+According to data from the Office for Health Inequalities & Disparities (OHID) cardiovascular disease prevention profile, premature death from heart disease and stroke in parts of Barnsley is more than 40% higher than the national average.
 The reasons are complex — smoking prevalence, diet, socioeconomic deprivation, industrial heritage — but one of the most actionable factors is undiagnosed and untreated high blood pressure.

-The NHS estimates that around a third of adults with hypertension in England are undiagnosed.
+The British Heart Foundation estimates that around a third of adults with hypertension in England are undiagnosed.
 In Barnsley, the proportion is likely higher, given the access challenges to primary care.

 What is high blood pressure?